phill-holland/polymorphic-program/README.md

 - Add google tests (DONE)

-- Ensure in block._loop function, doesn't go into infinite loop
+- Ensure in block._loop function, doesn't go into infinite loop DONEISH

 - Include the generation code, as part of the randomly generated code (self replicating, can it generate code that generates copies of itself)

+- Variable STATE INIT - GENERATE RANDOM INIT VARIABLES

+- BUG SUPPRESS VARIABLE COMPARISONS WITH SELF

+- BUG SUPPRESS VARIABLE ASSIGNMENTS TO SELF

 # Running